alterj07/EchoPro/web/README.md

    npm run build
    ```

-## Offline Mode

-The app gracefully handles backend connectivity issues:

-- **API Failures**: Automatically falls back to localStorage
-- **Data Persistence**: All quiz results and progress stored locally
-- **Seamless Experience**: Users can continue using the app without interruption

 ## API Integration

-The app uses a dual approach for data storage:
+The app requires a backend API for full functionality:

-1. **Primary**: Backend API (when available)
-2. **Fallback**: localStorage (when backend is unavailable)

-This ensures the app works in all scenarios:
+- **Backend Required**: All data is stored and retrieved from the backend API
+- **Real-time Updates**: Progress and quiz results are synchronized with the server
+- **User Management**: User accounts and authentication handled by the backend

+## Backend Requirements

+The app requires a running backend server for:
+- ✅ User authentication and management
-- ✅ Backend deployed and accessible
+- ✅ Quiz progress tracking and storage
-- ✅ Backend temporarily unavailable
+- ✅ Dashboard data and statistics
-- ✅ No backend deployment
+- ✅ Real-time data synchronization

 ## Deployment